Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 Whether you are developing one for the first time or revamping an old plan, training your staff on how each team member can contribute to marketing your newly started dental practice, and more importantly, how your staff contributes to the overall patient experience, is crucial to its success.

-And this ultimately impacts your bottom line.
+This ultimately impacts your bottom line.

 You may remember a previous post “Why You Should Get Your Dental Staff Involved In Your Marketing”.
 Below I’ll cover seven more tips on how to engage your entire dental team (even billing) in your marketing strategies.

-So how do you get your staff involved in and excited about marketing?
+So, how do you get your staff involved in and excited about marketing?

 1. Establish a Dental Practice Brand Identity